ayushi-ras/Stress-Detector-For-Depression/README.md

 Mel-Frequency Cepstral Coefficients

 Computing filter banks and MFCCs involve somewhat the same procedure, where in both cases filter banks are computed and with a few more extra steps MFCCs can be obtained.
 In a nutshell, a signal goes through a pre-emphasis filter; then gets sliced into (overlapping) frames and a window function is applied to each frame; afterwards, we do a Fourier transform on each frame (or more specifically a Short-Time Fourier Transform) and calculate the power spectrum; and subsequently compute the filter banks.
 To obtain MFCCs, a Discrete Cosine Transform (DCT) is applied to the filter banks retaining a number of the resulting coefficients while the rest are discarded.
 A final step in both cases, is mean normalization.

+ Run the project in the local development server run the ipynb file in the jupyter notebook